Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices

 \subsection{Fluctuation statistics}

-Finally, beyond scaling exponents and the general phenomenology of trajectories, we also explore the statistics of the phase fluctuations, as recent developments in kinetic roughening show that the fluctuation PDF and covariance are also essential traits to define a universality class, see e.g.\ Refs.\ \cite{takeuchi,rodriguez-fernandez21,marcos22} and others therein.
+Finally, beyond scaling exponents and the general phenomenology of trajectories, we also explore the statistics of the phase fluctuations, as recent developments in kinetic roughening show that the fluctuation PDF and covariance are also essential traits to define a universality class, see e.g.\ Refs.\ \cite{kriecherbauer10,takeuchi,rodriguez-fernandez21,marcos22} and others therein.
 In Fig.~\ref{FigDistalldeltas} we show the numerically-obtained PDF of the fluctuations $\varphi_i$ defined as in Eq.~(\ref{fluct}) for several values of $\delta$.
-Our discussion for the moment is focused on the case $\delta = 0$, see the magenta circles (again, $L=1024$ and $K =40$).
-An initial time of $t_0 = 50$ and time windows $\Delta t = 50, 100$, and $150$ have been chosen, which correspond to the intermediate growth regime, recall the upper panel of Fig.~\ref{figWGdelta0K40}.
+Our discussion for the moment is focused on the case $\delta = 0$, see the magenta circles.
+A larger size, namely $L=8192$ (with $K = 110$, which again is roughly twice as large as the estimated $K_c$) is considered for these observables, which are especially affected by finite-size effects.
+An initial time of $t_0 = 50$ and time windows $\Delta t = 50, 100, \ldots, 500$ have been chosen, which correspond to the intermediate growth regime.
 In Fig.~\ref{FigDistalldeltas} the same distribution is shown in linear (upper panel) and in logarithmic scales (lower panel).
 The histogram has been rescaled and shifted so that the sample mean is zero and the sample standard deviation is one.
 The purpose is to make the comparison with a normalized Gaussian PDF, which is shown with a black solid line.
 A very good agreement is found between the numerical results and the theoretical distribution without any kind of fit, which confirms expectations based on the good agreement between the Kuramoto and the Larkin models, and the fact that the latter is linear.
-Indeed, for time-dependent noise the EW equation is another well-kown instance of Gaussian height fluctuations \cite{barabasi,krug97}.
-Another reason for stressing the occurrence of Gaussian fluctuations in the synchronization of oscillator lattices with Kuramoto coupling is that in the next section we will discuss a very different fluctuation distribution for $\delta \neq 0$ (also displayed in Fig.~\ref{FigDistalldeltas}).
+Indeed, for time-dependent noise the EW equation is another well-known instance of Gaussian height fluctuations \cite{barabasi,krug97}.